awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 The following are the load balancer attributes:

 `access_logs.s3.enabled`
 Indicates whether access logs stored in Amazon S3 are enabled\.
+The default is `false`\.

 `access_logs.s3.bucket`
 The name of the S3 bucket for the access logs\.
+This attribute is required if access logs are enabled\.
 For more information, see [Bucket Permissions](load-balancer-access-logs.md#access-logging-bucket-permissions)\.

 `access_logs.s3.prefix`
 The prefix for the location in the S3 bucket\.
-If you don't specify a prefix, the access logs are stored in the root of the bucket\.

 `deletion_protection.enabled`
 Indicates whether deletion protection is enabled\.
+The default is `false`\.

 `idle_timeout.timeout_seconds`
 The idle timeout value, in seconds\.
 The default is 60 seconds\.

+`routing.http2.enabled`
+Indicates whether HTTP/2 is enabled\.
+The default is `true`\.

 ## IP Address Type<a name="ip-address-type"></a>